-13 Glazing to doors and windows must comply with AS 1288-1994 "Glass in Buildings".
+- 13 Glazing to doors and windows must comply with AS 1288-1994 "Glass in Buildings".
 For external glazing the design wind speed must be provided to the glazier.

-Reason: To ensure compliance with glazing and wind loading standards.

-Where the design wind speed for the building is W41N or greater, the glazier must provide a certificate to Council prior to occupation of the building, that the glazing complies with AS 1288-1994 "Glass in Buildings".
+Reason: To ensure compliance with glazing and wind loading standards. - 14 Where the design wind speed for the building is W41N or greater, the glazier must provide a certificate to Council prior to occupation of the building, that the glazing complies with AS 1288-1994 "Glass in Buildings".
 Reason: To ensure compliance with glazing and wind loading standards and this approval.

-15 Provide notices displaying the words "Danger!
-Demolition in Progress", in appropriate places to the fencing or hoarding.

-Reason: To warn the public of site dangers.

-Provide suitable portable fire extinguishers where the demolition area is not protected 16 by other fire services.
+- 15 Provide notices displaying the words "Danger !
+Demolition in Progress", in appropriate places to the fencing or hoarding. - Reason: To warn the public of site dangers. - Provide suitable portable fire extinguishers where the demolition area is not protected 16 by other fire services. - Reason: Required by the Environmental Planning and Assessment Act 1979. - 17 The effects of vibration, dust, noise and concussion on adjoining buildings and their occupants must be minimised, by selecting appropriate demolition methods and equipment.